Skydler/beacon/README.md

 # Beacon - AI-Powered News Aggregator

-Scrapes local news websites, filters articles using a local LLM (Ollama), and delivers personalized news to Discord.
+Scrapes local news websites, filters articles using a LLM, and delivers personalized news to Discord.

 ## Features